Common vs. Preferred Stock Structures and Rights

 When Preferred Makes Sense

-• Income priority: Need reliable income stream with protection if company struggles
+• Income priority: You need a reliable income stream with protection if the company encounters difficulty

-• Diversification: Adding fixed-income characteristics to equity portfolio
+• Diversification: Adding fixed-income characteristics to an equity portfolio

 • Sector exposure: Financial and utility sectors dominate preferred issuance